mnit-rtmc/iris/docs/dms.md

 `0`                   | Disable checking allowed word list `1`                   | Suggest replacement of words not in allowed list `2`                   | Reject messages containing words not in allowed list

+This list is also used for [abbreviation] of incident DMS messages.

 ### Banned Words